-Health - Your Thoughts Matter - Navigating Mental Health (not eligible for state fair)
+Health - Your Thoughts Matter - Navigating Mental Health (SF 50230)

 Prepare an exhibit that demonstrates the knowledge and understanding gained through completion of the Your Thoughts Matter Member Project Guide.
 Exhibit the following 1) a poster or display that highlights activities and knowledge gained as you completed any two of activities 1 - 9 included in the curriculum; AND 2) the item you created in Activity 10 - the flyer, website, video, or other promotional tool that points individuals to the resources you found.
-To exhibit in this project area, 4-H members must have been involved in a 4-H Your Thoughts Matter SPIN Club experience.

-Health Innovation Class (SF 50229) Open to youth enrolled in Health 1, 2 or 3.
+Health Innovation Class (SF 50229)

+Open to youth enrolled in Health 1, 2 or 3.